22 Mar Chocolate and Caramel Crumble squares

 - Start by making the caramel custard.
 Place the condensed milk and butter into a saucepan and heat on low heat until the butter is melted, stirring frequently.
 Whisk in the Caramel Treat and increase the heat to medium.
 Bring the mixture to a boil, stirring constantly for 4-5 minutes until smooth and thick.
 Set aside to cool to room temperature.

-- To make the biscuit base and crumble topping, stir together the flour, cocoa and sugar.
-Cut the butter into small cubes and use your fingers to rub the butter into the dry ingredients until you have a crumbly texture.
+- To make the biscuit base and crumble topping, cream together the butter, sugar and vanilla essence until light and fluffy.
+Stir together the flour and cocoa, then add to the creamed mixture and mix until you have a crumbly dough.
 Alternatively, use a food processor for this step.
-Stir in the vanilla essence.

 - Press about half the mixture into your baking tin, covering the base evenly.
 Bake for 20 minutes.
-Keep the remaining biscuit mixture in the fridge.
+Keep the remaining crumble mixture in the fridge.

 - Once the caramel mixture has cooled, whisk in the egg.
 Spread the caramel custard over the biscuit base, then crumble over the remaining chocolate biscuit mixture.
 Bake for a further 20 minutes.